-Sandra Argenio, M.D., served as Consultant in the Department of Family Medicine at Mayo Clinic Florida and Assistant Professor of Family Medicine at Mayo Medical School.
-She joined Mayo Clinic in 1992 and continues as an Emeritus member of the Family Medicine Department.
+Sandra Argenio, M.D.,is a Family Physician and educator.
+She served as Consultant in the Department of Family Medicine at Mayo Clinic Florida and Assistant Professor of Family Medicine at Mayo Medical School.
+She continues as an Emeritus member of the Family Medicine Department.

-Dr. Argenio has nurtured new generations of doctors, was instrumental in the development of the Family Medicine Residency at Mayo Clinic Florida and served as the program’s first residency director.
-She has trained and mentored over 150 family medicine residents.
+Dr. Argenio has nurtured new generations of doctors.
+She was instrumental in the development and served as the inaugural program director of the Family Medicine Residency at Mayo Clinic Florida.
+She has trained and mentored over 150 Family Medicine residents.

-In her current work with IHE, she has collaborated in designing curricula and delivering programs at multiple hospitals, hospice organizations, and military healthcare organizations.
+In her current work with the Institute of Healthcare Excellence, she has collaborated in designing multiple curricula and courses.
+With the IHE team, she has had the privilege to deliver programs at multiple hospitals, hospices, pediatric and military hospitals across the nation.

 Prior to her work with The Institute for Healthcare Excellence (IHE), Dr. Argenio had a leading role in establishing communication training at Mayo Clinic starting in 2005.
 She was Chair of the Mayo Clinic Florida Communication Faculty.She developed coursework for faculty and trainees at Mayo.
 Clinic.